-Scottsdale Airport began in June 22, 1942, as Thunderbird Field II, a basic training facility for World War II Army Air Corps pilots.
-Since its inception, Thunderbird II graduated more than 5,500 students, a total three times greater than the entire total contemplated by the Air Forces’ original expansion program.
-In addition, Thunderbird II pilots flew nearly 26,500,000 miles, more than 3,000 times around the world at the equator.
-Two years, three months and 24 days later it was deactivated.
+Scottsdale Airport began on June 22, 1942, as Thunderbird Field II, a basic training facility for World War II Army Air Corps pilots.
+Since its inception, Thunderbird Field II graduated more than 5,500 students, a total three times greater than the entire total contemplated by the Air Forces’ original expansion program.
+In addition, Thunderbird Field II pilots flew nearly 26,500,000 miles, more than 3,000 times around the world at the equator.
+Two years, three months, and 24 days later it was deactivated.

-The Arizona Conference of Seventh Day Adventists purchased the Airport in 1953 and established Thunderbird Academy.
+The Arizona Conference of Seventh-day Adventists purchased the Airport in 1953 and established Thunderbird Academy.
 Former barracks became dormitories.
-Hangars were adapted to house a wood products industry and a vocation education center offering training in mechanics, woodworking and welding.
+Hangars were adapted to house a wood products industry and a vocation education center offering training in mechanics, woodworking, and welding.
 The airfield itself became a training field for missionary pilots.
-In 1963, in order to finance renovation of its physical facilities, the academy commissioned the first combined-use design of a clean industrial park surrounding an airport.
+In 1963, in order to finance a renovation of its physical facilities, the academy commissioned the first combined-use design of a clean industrial park surrounding an airport.

-Scottsdale Airpark, the 2,600 acre commercial area which surrounds the Airport, has become a national model for airport-based business parks.
+Scottsdale Airpark, the 2,600-acre commercial area which surrounds the Airport, has become a national model for airport-based business parks.
 This model has been achieved through the efforts of numerous City of Scottsdale civic and community leaders.
-Several important factors have contributed to the success of the Scottsdale Airport/Airpark – it is headquarters for over 25 national/regional corporations; home to more than 2,500 small to medium-sized businesses; workplace of more than 48,000 employees; and has easy airport access and seven miles of taxiway access.
-The workforce within its boundaries has tripled in the past decade, making it the third largest employment center in the Greater Phoenix region.
+Several important factors have contributed to the success of the Scottsdale Airport and airpark – it is headquarters for over 25 national/regional corporations; home to more than 2,500 small to medium-sized businesses; a workplace of more than 48,000 employees; and has easy airport access and seven miles of taxiway access.
+The workforce within its boundaries has tripled in the past decade, making it the third-largest employment center in the greater Phoenix region.

-The City of Scottsdale is known throughout the country as a community where quality of life and economic progress are synonymous.
-The outstanding facilities of the Airport and life and the amenities of the Scottsdale area have attracted a large number of businesses that desire to locate on or near the Airport.
+The City of Scottsdale is known throughout the country as a community where the quality of life and economic progress are synonymous.
+The outstanding facilities of the airport and life and the amenities of the Scottsdale area have attracted a large number of businesses that desire to locate on or near the airport.
 These same facilities and amenities draw general aviation and corporate business travelers from all over the country to visit Scottsdale for business and recreational purposes.
-As Scottsdale develops into one of the major markets of the Southwest, Scottsdale Airport plays a key role in linking the Scottsdale economy to the Southeast and the nation.
+As Scottsdale develops into one of the major markets of the southwest, Scottsdale Airport plays a key role in linking the Scottsdale economy to the southwest and the nation.

-More information about all of the Thunderbird fields and pilots who trained in Arizona can be found at www.Thunderbirdpilots.com.
+More information about all of the Thunderbird Field pilots who trained in Arizona can be found at www.thunderbirdpilots.com.